Use your e-Residency digital ID

 There are 3 simple steps:

-- Insert your digital ID card into card reader and test how it works in the State Portal
+- Insert your digital ID card into card reader and test how it works here.

-If you run into trouble or encounter any problems during the installation process or ID card usage, please contact the ID card technical support – they are the most knowledgable resource.
-You can contact them by email at email@example.com or by calling (+372) 666 888
+If you run into trouble or encounter any problems during the installation process or ID card usage, please contact the ID card technical support – they are the most knowledgeable resource.
+You can contact them by email at email@example.com or by calling (+372) 666 888.

-In order to successfully use your card online, you will need to have your valid e-Residency digi-ID, smart card reader and PIN codes.
-Please make sure that you keep your document and PIN codes safe, as it is not possible to issue a replacement for either of them from abroad.
+In order to successfully use your card online, you will need to have your valid e-Residency digital ID, smart card reader and PIN codes.

-Your e-Residency digital ID is an online identification document, meaning that digital authentication is equivalent to physically identifying yourself.
-Digital signatures given with the e-Residency digital ID are as valid and binding as handwritten signatures in Europe.
+Your E-Residency digital ID is an online identification document, meaning that digital authentication is equivalent to physically identifying yourself.
+Digital signatures given with the e-Residency digital ID are as valid and binding as handwritten signatures.
 You should always confirm the identity and authenticity of the second party before signing a document.
 Here are some tips to help make sure that you are using your e-Residency digital ID safely:

 - Never give your e-Residency digital ID to other people; it may be misused and you will remain responsible.